DistributedSystemsProject/LockerDevice/README.md

 # LockerDevice
-Locker Device software made with Arduino
+Bluetooth Locker Device software made with Arduino

+# Usage
+All you need to know is this: download the code and run it on your device, trust me

 # External Libraries
 1. Base64 from https://github.com/agdl/Base64